Skip to main content

 3. Official statistics and partners

 The survey provides information on the numbers and types of visits made by people travelling to and from the UK.
-Anonymous face-to-face interviews are undertaken with a sample of passengers entering and leaving the UK.
+Anonymous face to face interviews are undertaken with a sample of passengers entering and leaving the UK.

-Read further ONS publications.
+Read further ONS publications on ons.gov.uk.

 Discover more international market factsheets